 - Why Every Child Should Read Books About Diverse Characters

 - Working with LGBTQ Students of Color: A Guide for Educators

-- Our research report: Shared Differences: The Experiences of LGBTQ Students of Color in Our Nation’s Schools
+- Erasure and Resilience: The Experiences of LGBTQ Students of Color

 - Get the Facts, a resource created with Familia es Familia on anti-LGBTQ bullying, available in Spanish and English